 What if I want to leave my boat in the water on the Independence Seaport Museum's dock overnight Saturday and pick it up later?
-Overnight boat dockage may be arranged with Boatshop staff and is required before any boats are left beyond Saturday evening.
-Overnight boat dockage is limited and if required, must be arranged pre-race to guarantee availbility.
-Any unauthorized boats left on the Museum's dock will be sunject to a charge of $3.00 per foot per day.
+Overnight boat dockage may be arranged with Boat shop staff and is required before any boats are left beyond Saturday evening.
+Overnight boat dockage is limited and if required, must be arranged pre-race to guarantee availability.
+Any unauthorized boats left on the Museum's dock will be subject to a charge of $3.00 per foot per day.
 Please contact Gina Pickton at email@example.com.

 Scavenger Hunt FAQs

 How will teams compete in the Walnut2Walnut Scavenger Hunt?
 Walnut2Walnut Scavenger Hunt teams will complete clues and challenges by writing down the answer or receiving a completion stamp on their clue sheet.
 Teams will also be asked to post onto social media for certain tasks.
 In order for social media posts to count, the team's post must be liked by Independence Seaport Museum.